Early College Preparation: Sophomore to Junior Year

 During the fall of junior year, your teenager will take the PSAT for a second time.
-This second PSAT is another chance to practice for the SAT, but it’s also the qualifying exam for the National Merit Scholarship.
-Experts suggest that if your student scores within National Merit territory—the top three percent of test-takers in your state—the first time she takes the PSAT (sophomore year), it’s worth studying for this second, qualifying round.
+This second PSAT is another chance to practice for the SAT.
+But it’s also the qualifying exam for National Merit Scholarship eligibility.
+Experts suggest that if your student scores within National Merit scholarship eligibility territory—the top three percent of test-takers in your state—the first time she takes the PSAT (sophomore year), it’s worth studying for this second, qualifying round.
 For starters, being a National Merit finalist (even a semi-finalist) raises your teenager to the top of the applicant pool—and it can also bring scholarships.

 “The scholarships from National Merit are relatively small, around $2,500,” Dorsey explains.
 “But, there are many colleges and universities that have special scholarships set aside for any National Merit finalist that opts for their school.”